realdecoy/rdvue/docs/Native-Mobile-Deploying.md

 ## Add Secure Files

-1. Under pipelines, select library
+1. On Azure, under pipelines, select library
 2. On the nav panel, select secure files.
 3. Click the + icon and then upload the secure file.